notatamas/notatamas.github.io/README.md

 {% endfor %}
 ```

-Another example is the use of Bootstrap Popovers to show information about the maps in the map list at a glance by hovering above the picture.
+A rather comprehensive example is the use of Bootstrap Popovers to show information about the maps in the map list at a glance by hovering above the picture.
 ```HTML
 <a href="{{ map.url }}" data-toggle="popover" data-html="true" data-trigger="hover" data-placement="top"
 data-content="<b>Map type:</b> {{ map.application }} <br />